bazelbuild/starlark/spec.md

 the function.

 The parameter list is a comma-separated list whose elements are of several kinds.
+Any parameter name may be associated with a type expression.
-First come zero or more required parameters, which are simple identifiers with optionally a type annotation; all calls must provide an argument value for these parameters.
+First come zero or more required parameters, which are simple identifiers;
+all calls must provide an argument value for these parameters.

-The required parameters are followed by zero or more optional parameters, of the form `name = expression` or `name: type = expression`.
+The required parameters are followed by zero or more optional parameters, of the form `name=expression`.
 The expression specifies the default value for the parameter for use in calls that do not provide an argument value for it.

 The required parameters are optionally followed by a single parameter name preceded by a `*`.
 This is the called the _varargs_ parameter,